LaikaFusion/interview_prep/data_structures/README.md

-## List of data structures to be on the lookout for.
+## List of data structures to study.

 **Instructions** - You can organize this however you like.
 I recommend making a separate file for each data structure.
 Each file should have notes on your data structure, and each file should a `.js` file for implementing the data structure and Big O notation.